Septien/WMN-IoT/README.md

 node will hear for any incoming data packet.
 Once all the packets are received, or the timer expires, the node will transit to the Passive state.

+## Modifications
+If you want to compile and run this stack on your own computer, change the following variables:

+- On the main makefile:
+  - Change the RIOTBASE to the path where RIOT OS is located.
+  - Change WMN_IOT_INCLUDE to coincide to the location of this project within your computer.

+- On the file WMN-IoT.include:
+  - CUNIT_PATH to wherever the location of the framework is within your computer.
+  - INCLUDES, within the BDD block, to whetever the location of the bdd-for-c header is located in your computer.

 ### References
 [^1]: https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf
 [^2]: Incel Ozlem D., van Hoesel Lodewijk, Jansen Pierre, and Havinga Paul *MC-LMAC: A multi-channel MAC protocol for wireless sensor networks.* In Ad Hoc Networks 9 (2011), Elsevier.